ultraleettech/currency-rates/README.md

 ## Custom Providers

 Creating your own driver is easy.
-To get started, copy the `src/Providers/FixerProvider.php` file to your Laravel project, and name it by the service you want to support.
-Let's call it `FooProvider` and save it as `app/Currency/FooProvider.php`.
+To get started, copy the `src/Providers/FixerProvider.php` file to your project, and name it by the service you want to support.
+Let's call it `FooProvider` and save it as `app/Currency/FooProvider.php` (adjust the path as necessary - this one is based on Laravel application directory structure).

 Now, edit the contents of the file to rename the class and provide your implementation.
 You will notice that the only methods implemented there are `latest` and `historical` - you should never need to override any of the fluent interface methods, since those are simply proxies for the lower level `latest`/`historical` calls issued by the `get` method in `AbstractProvider`.

-If the API you are connecting to requires any configuration (such as an app ID or API key), you can access the data passed via the `AbstractProvider::configure()` method stored in `$this->config`.
+If the API you are connecting to requires any [configuration](#configuration) (such as an app ID or API key), you can access the data passed via the `AbstractProvider::configure()` method stored in `$this->config`.

 ### Laravel

 Finally, you will need to register your new driver.
 To do so, either create a new Laravel service provider, or use your application service provider in `app/Providers/AppServiceProvider.php`.
-Add the following to the boot() method:
+Add the following to the `boot()` method:

 ```php
 use Ultraleet\CurrencyRates\CurrencyRatesManager;